Dead Battery Music (dBm) Circuits

 or how to make dead battery music

-It has been known since the early days of music electronics that electronic instruments somtimes produce strange sound artifacts during power on and off.
+It has been known since the early days of electronic music that devices such as radios, amplifiers, and musical instruments can produce unusual sound artifacts during power-up and power-down.
+Likewise, battery-powered devices often change their sound—or even behave completely differently—when the battery runs low.

 dbm